harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 ## Creating the EC2 Instance

-Start by creating a new `aws_key_pair` that we'll include in our EC2 instance to give us shell access.
-If we need to manually connect to the server at some point in the future, we'll use the private key that corresponds with this credential.
+Start by creating a new `aws_key_pair` resource that we'll include in our EC2 instance.
+This will give us shell access.
+If we need to manually connect to the server at some point in the future, we'll use the private key on our local machine that corresponds with this credential.

 ```hcl:title=infrastructure/ec2.tf
 resource "aws_key_pair" "ssh-key" {